tommasomoretti/nameless-analytics/README.md

 Main features:
 - Fully integrated with Google Consent Mode: tracks events only when analytics_storage is granted, or tracks all events regardless of the analytics_storage value.
 - Single Page Application tracking.
-- JSON e-commerce data structure that supports custom objects or complies with GA4 standards.
+- JSON ecommerce data structure that supports custom objects or complies with GA4 standards.
 - Cross-domain tracking for stitching users and sessions across multiple websites.
 - Custom acquisition URL parameters; there's no need to use UTM parameters exclusively.
 - Libraries can be loaded from a CDN or a custom location.